-The Pastel Painters Society of Cape Cod is excited to announce our new lineup of fresh one-day to help chase away those winter blahs!
+The Pastel Painters Society of Cape Cod is excited to announce that we are once again offering one-day to help chase away those winter blahs!

 Workshops will be held on Saturdays at the Cape Cod Art Center (formerly CCAA), 3480 Route 6A (Main St.), Barnstable, MA.
 We anticipate interest to be high and space is limited, so members are encouraged to sign up early.

 Workshops will run from 9:00am - 4:00pm and are limited to 12 participants to provide ample room for painting and plenty of one-on-one mentoring at your easel.

 Prior to the workshop, participants will receive a supply list & tips for preparing for the workshop.

 Cost for each workshop is $70 for members and $125 for non-members.

 Registration is on a first come, first served basis and is processed entirely online.

 As with all workshops, your payment is non-refundable unless the workshop sells out and your spot is taken by another person from the Waiting list.